 Eggplant gets the royal treatment here with a dose of jerk sauce.
 You'll truly be hard-pressed to find a more flavorful way to prepare this nightshade.
 Serve it over a bed of rice as a side to your meat.

-Get this recipe from Minimalist Baker.
+Get the recipe from Minimalist Baker.

 Grilled Caprese Skewers

-Get this recipe from Foodiecrush.
+Get the recipe from Foodie Crush.